 Avoiding childhood exposure to oncogenic viruses

 It is not known whether additional exposure to potentially cancer-causing viruses affects prognosis in breast cancer survivors.
 However, there appears to be an opportunity to reduce breast cancer risk in our daughters and sons by reducing exposure to these viruses.
 Steps should be taken to avoid transmitting herpes to children during pregnancy or childbirth.
-Children should be vaccinated against measles as infants and HPV as older children.
+Children should be vaccinated against measles as young toddlers and HPV as older children.
 Children should not be served raw milk or uncooked beef, both of which are possible sources of BLV infection.
 Although it is possible that MMTV is more often transmitted between humans rather than passed directly from mice, it makes sense to avoid exposing children to mice, including pet mice.

 Latest research finds viruses found in tumors can be present in breasts for years